laurenancona/tweetoria/README.md

 # tweetoria

 In circumstances when other profiling tools may be unavailable, this project explores using recent developments in applying language analysis to social media sources in an attempt to determine basic user characteristics.
-It is constructed primarily with the goal of performing market research and customer profiling on a specific topic, person or brand, as represented by querying a term or terms via the [Twitter Streaming API](https://dev.twitter.com/streaming/overview).
+It is constructed primarily with the goal of performing market research and customer profiling on a specific topic, person or brand, as represented by querying a term or terms via the Twitter [Streaming](https://dev.twitter.com/streaming/overview) and [REST](https://dev.twitter.com/rest/overview) APIs.

 This is an ELK-based ([elasticsearch](https://www.elastic.co/products/elasticsearch), [logstash](https://www.elastic.co/products/logstash) & [kibana](https://www.elastic.co/products/kibana)) tool configured to ingest, filter, & format streaming data from Twitter or similar feeds, index and store, tokenize content, execute lexical analysis, and visually represent results on a rolling basis.

-Possible subsets of users:
+**Possible subsets of users:**
 - follow a given account
 - *interact* (@ mention, reply) with a given account
 - talk *about* (but not with) a given account

 ### Caveats
-Care must be taken to consider obvious bias inherent in this source data.
+Care must be taken to consider bias inherent to the source data.
 Most obvious is that results represent *only* the portion of the general population that
 - has access to the internet,
 - uses Twitter,
 - is discussing the search term, and